jg-rp/liquidscript/README.md

 The benchmark workload has been carefully matched to that of the [reference implementation](https://github.com/Shopify/liquid/tree/master/performance), although it's not clear what, if any, overhead their benchmark includes.

 When the same benchmark is run using [LiquidJS](https://github.com/harttle/liquidjs), it shows that, for parsing templates, LiquidJS is faster than LiquidScript, but LiquidScript is faster at rendering templates.

+Compared to [Python Liquid](https://github.com/jg-rp/liquid#benchmark), which includes a comparable benchmark, LiquidScript is as much as two or three times faster for synchronous operations.
+Python Liquid's benchmark does not currently include figures for asynchronously rendering templates.